Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 Before taking Epidiolex, be sure to tell your doctor about all medications you take, including prescription and over-the-counter types.
 Also, describe any vitamins, herbs, or supplements you use.
 Your doctor or pharmacist can tell you about any interactions these items may cause with Epidiolex.

-For information about drug-condition interactions, see the “Warnings” section below.
+For information about drug-condition interactions, see the “Warnings” section.

 Interactions with drugs or supplements